 A default grading basis of NDC (Not for Degree Credit) is automatically assigned for non-law classes.
 The NDC will remain on the transcript until the Law School reviews the final grade and removes the NDC flag.
 In order to receive Law School credit, all grades must be the equivalent of a B- (minus) or better.
 Removing the NDC is a manual process that typically takes place after the Law School's elective "Pass/Fail" period.
 If the credit is needed earlier, contact the Law School's Office of Student Records.

 (Applies to J.D. students only.)
 In order to receive Law School credit for an approved non-law course, students must receive a grade of a B- (minus) or higher (or the equivalent).
 Grades less than that receive no law credit and the grade earned is posted on the transcript.
-The default grade for a non-law course is the grade posted by the non-law department.
+The default grade for a non-law course on the transcript is the grade posted by the non-law department.
 Students who would like to "Pass/Fail" a non-law class must request to do so in the External Enrollment system by the Law School's "Pass/Fail" deadline.
 That deadline will be posted on this page and in MLawLive messages after all Law School grades have been posted for a term.
 Once the "Pass/Fail" deadline has passed, no changes to the grading basis can be made.
 Electing to change an eligible non-law course grade to "S" does not count against a J.D. student's allotted two Letter Grade Conversion to "P" elections in law courses.